Seguin de Badefol: Career

-The troops of Seguin Badefol also made raids in Puy, Chaise-Dieu in Clermont, Montferrand, Chilhac, Riom, Nonnette, Issoire, Saint-Bonnet Arsis and ravaging Auvergne.
-Finally, after holding Brioude for more than a year, Seguin Badefol evacuates for a fee and retires with his treasures to Gascony, his native country.
+The troops of Seguin Badefol also made raids in Puy, Chaise-Dieu in Clermont, Montferrand, Chilhac, Riom, Nonnette, Issoire, Saint-Bonnet Arsis and ravaged Auvergne.
+Finally, after holding Brioude for more than a year, Seguin Badefol evacuated for a fee and retired with his treasures to Gascony, his native country.

-Here Charles II of Navarre employed him but while in his service he was poisoned with figs in Pamplona in December 1365.
-The historian Germain Butaud, believes he died of poison in Falces in February 1366 after eating quince and pears.
+Here Charles II of Navarre employed him, but while in his service he was poisoned – either with figs at Pamplona in December 1365, or according to historian Germain Butaud, at Falces in February 1366 after eating quince and pears.